orenlab/pyfail2banapi/README.md

    WantedBy=multi-user.target
    ```

-6. **Reload Systemd and Start the Service**
+6. **Reload and Start the Service**

-   Reload systemd to apply changes and start the service:
+   Reload systemd and start the service:

    ```bash
    sudo systemctl daemon-reload